AlexanderKud/Bitcoin-Puzzle-Thread-Shuffler/README.md

 so we have 72 bits

-now each thread starting from 0 will have from 1 to 71 bits, they are permanent on each thread the only thing that happens to them is that they being shuffled AND transformed, so this way a "Mirror" could be found
+now each thread starting from 0 will have from 1 to 71 bits, they are permanent on each thread the only thing that happens to them is that they being shuffled AND transformed, so this way a "mirror" can be found when vertical transforming

 # This Bitcoin Puzzle searcher Uses GPU with transformations